Azmaa22/Examination_System/README.md

-# Online_Exam_System
+# Examination_System
-Online Exam System that it allow instructor to generate exam and Student to answer it
+Desktop Exam System that it allow instructor to generate exam and Student to answer it

 # ERD and Mapping Website
 [Link](https://app.diagrams.net/#G1b6LuszbUH89lJNm-BbhjhUac0Ylpucao)